subhrajit08/Gesture-Controlled-DJI-Model/README.md

 ---

 ### 3. Integrate with Your Gesture Detection
-In your `liveDetect.py`, after detecting a gesture, map it to drone commands.
+In `liveDetect.py`, after detecting a gesture, map it to drone commands.

 ---